Doctor-love/internyet_dns/README.md

 Users authentication using their assigned client certificate.

 Behind the scene, it just creates "hosts" files for dnsmasq to consume.
+It relies on internyet\_proxy to authenticate users and should not be exposed directly.

 ## Example usage